-Your doctor should not view being gay as a problem.
-Your care should be specifically tailored toward your lifestyle and should be taken just as seriously as the care of your doctor's straight patients.
+Being gay isn't a medical condition or a problem and your doctor shouldn't treat it as such.
+Your care should be tailored toward your specific needs and should be taken just as seriously as the care of your doctor's straight patients.
 If you are not comfortable coming out to your doctor or thier reception to your sexuality isn't affirmative, seek a medical professional in a more gay-affirmative environment.
 Here's how to find a gay-affirmative doctor:

 - Contact your local LGBT center, gay-specific clinic or gay organization.
 Centers often carry a directory of gay-friendly medical professionals.
 You can also find ads from gay-affirmative health care providers in gay directories and newspapers.
 Try these directories in this article: Top Gay Business Sites.